Sally J. Han

 There is a sly politics to Sally J. Han’s paintings.
 As 'A Painter of Modern Life', she seduces the eye and the mind with her pictorial narratives…careful to embed details that hint at her identity as a Korean and Chinese American.
 Twentieth century American art has not always told stories that reflect Asian American realities.
 Han’s work beguiles us with quiet yet powerful scenes of her lived experience.
 A game of Mahjong while savoring a cigarette.
 A studious girl pouring over her homework.
 A piano lesson.
 Smartphones are the only clue that these scenes are unfolding in the present tense.
 Her techniques hark back to the century’s old alchemy of painterly expression, while creating scenes of everyday life that are simultaneously very contemporary and yet utterly timeless. - Alison M. Gingeras

 2019: Master of Fine Arts, New York Academy of Art, New York, NY

 2016: Bachelor of Fine Arts, School of Visual Arts, New York, NY

-2021: Forthcoming solo presentation at Independent Art Fair, NYC (September)
+2021: Forthcoming: solo presentation in Septmeber at Independent Art Fair, NYC

 2020: Foreplay at Fortnight Institute, New York, NY